arunsammit/Huffman-vs-Lempel-Ziv/README.md

 # huffman-vs-LZ
-Performance of LZ coding method vs Huffman coding method using python
+1. Performance of LZ coding method vs Huffman coding method.
+2. Performance of LZ coding method for various sizes of dictionary.